Midnight Club: Games

+Notes: ↑ GBA version of Midnight Club developed by Rebellion Developments; 1 2 3 Released on PS3 via the PlayStation Store as part of the PS2 Classics line; ↑ PSP version of Midnight Club 3 developed by Rockstar Leeds;

-Midnight Club 3: DUB Edition
+Midnight Club 3: Dub Edition

-Midnight Club 3: DUB Edition, developed by Rockstar San Diego and published by Rockstar Games, is the third game in the Midnight Club series.
+Midnight Club 3: Dub Edition, developed by Rockstar San Diego and published by Rockstar Games, is the third game in the Midnight Club series.
 It is also the first game in the series to feature licensed vehicles and allow players to customize their cars and bikes with performance and visual upgrades.
 It was released for the PlayStation 2 and Xbox on April 11, 2005, and later ported to the PlayStation Portable in June of that same year.
 The three cities featured are San Diego, Atlanta, and Detroit.
-The name derived from a partnership between Rockstar and DUB Magazine, which features heavily in the game in the form of DUB-sponsored races and DUB-customized vehicles.
+The name is derived from a partnership between Rockstar and Dub Magazine, which features heavily in the game in the form of DUB-sponsored races and DUB-customized vehicles.
 The PlayStation Portable port was developed by Rockstar Leeds.

-DUB Edition Remix
+Dub Edition Remix

-Midnight Club 3: DUB Edition Remix is an updated version of Midnight Club 3.
-This edition has an extra map of Tokyo updated from Midnight Club 2 which adds new missions to the game.
+Midnight Club 3: Dub Edition Remix is an updated version of Midnight Club 3.
+This edition has an extra map of Tokyo updated from Midnight Club II, which adds new missions to the game.
 Along with that come several new cars, new races, new battle maps, rims, vinyls, hydraulics, body kits, and music.

 Midnight Club: Los Angeles

 Midnight Club: Los Angeles is the fourth addition to the Midnight Club lineup.
-It was released for PlayStation 3 and Xbox 360 in 2008 on October 20 for North America and October 24 for Europe.
+It was released for PlayStation 3 and Xbox 360 on October 20, 2008, in North America and on October 24 in Europe.
 As the name suggests, the game is based in Los Angeles, featuring Santa Monica, Beverly Hills, Hollywood, Hollywood Hills, San Fernando Valley, Downtown L.A., and most recently South Central.
 The designers used real street maps in developing the game.
 The game features online play and downloadable content.
-Licensed cars and bikes return, including new models and brands such as Ford and Mazda, which were not seen in Midnight Club 3: DUB Edition.
+Licensed cars and bikes return, including new models and brands such as Ford and Mazda, which were not seen in Midnight Club 3: Dub Edition.

 L.A.
 Remix

 Midnight Club: L.A.
 Remix is the portable adaption of Midnight Club: Los Angeles for the PlayStation Portable.
 The port is developed by Rockstar London with Rockstar San Diego.
 The game features the map of Los Angeles used in Midnight Club II rather than the map used in the console versions of Los Angeles.
-The game also features the city of Tokyo, using the map from Midnight Club 3: DUB Edition Remix.
+The game also features the city of Tokyo, using the map from Midnight Club 3: Dub Edition Remix.

 Reception

 The series has received generally positive reviews from critics.

+Aggregate review scores As of 9 December 2019.